larecipe/larecipe-docs/keyboard-shortcuts.md

 # Keyboard Shortcuts

-LaRecipe comes with multiple keyboard shortcuts if you don't like using 🐁.
+LaRecipe comes with useful keyboard shortcuts, they might be useful in some cases!

 ---